-The pretty town of St Marys, at the head of the Fingal Valley, is hedged with mountains, rain forests, rivers, waterfalls and fertile farmland.
+The pretty town of St Marys at the head of the Fingal Valley is hedged with mountains, rainforests, rivers, waterfalls and fertile farmland.
+Take a drive inland to gain a different perspective on the East Coast and experience the town’s heritage streetscapes, mountain views and quirky shops, cafes and galleries.

-Lose time in St Mary’s cafes, shops and galleries, including the wonderfully eccentric Cranks and Tinkerers museum, and don’t miss the quirky Mount Elephant Pancakes for delicious pancakes and fabulous rainforest views.
+Back in town, lose time in St Mary’s cafes, shops and galleries, including the wonderfully eccentric Cranks and Tinkerers museum, and don’t miss the unique Purple Possum Cafe and Wholefoods store.
 You can also drive to nearby Cornwall to experience the Coalminers’ Heritage Wall and Heritage Walk, or cross the range on convict-built St Mary’s Pass for the 20-minute drive to Falmouth and its glistening white beach.